 Author: David Cowley

 If you ask any group of wine enthusiasts what they think of dessert wines, you are likely to get mixed reactions.
 Some wine drinkers wouldn’t think of “insulting” their palate with sweet or fortified wines, while others wouldn’t dare end a meal without a delightful dessert wine.
-As with many things in the wonderful world of wine, there are many degrees of taste involved.
+As with many things in the beautiful world of wine, there are many degrees of taste involved.

 Types of Dessert Wines

 Sherry is perhaps the most well-known of dessert wines.
 It is typically made in Spain.
-Port follows closely in popularity as a well-known dessert wine originating in Portugal.
+Port follows closely in popularity as a renowned dessert wine originating in Portugal.
 Marsala (from Italy) and Madeira (from Portugal) are other popular choices of fortified dessert wines.

 How Dessert Wines are Made